electron/electron/docs/api/environment-variables.md

 geocoding requests.
 To enable geocoding requests, visit this page: https://console.developers.google.com/apis/api/geolocation/overview

+### `ELECTRON_NO_ASAR`

+Disables ASAR support.
+Note that this variable can only be used when forking a process to disable any ASAR support in that process.

 ## Development Variables

 The following environment variables are intended primarily for development and